gu-fan/riv.vim/README.rst

 You can use it to report bugs and open feature requests.
 Discussions related to Riv are welcome too.

+You can follow my twitter @rykkaf_ and notice me there too.

 Common Issues
 -------------